curityio/nonce-authenticator/README.md

 ```

 The following additional OpenID Connect parameters are used in this redirect.\
-It can be issued on a hidden iframe so that the end user does not see a redirect.
+It can be issued on a hidden iframe so that the end user experience is seamless.

 | Parameter | Description |
 | --------- | ----------- |